Should I Prepay My Mortgage?

 of $100 ten times per year.
 To find out, Lara

-Her first step is to describe the analysis.
+Her first step is to describe the analysis she want to conduct.
 Here's how.

 - Choose "Find savings from prepayment" from the Main Goal dropdown box